 ‘Call out if I see it.’

 I looked down, not wanting to meet his bulging, disconcerting eyes anymore.
-I turned round and started walking away slowly.
+I turned around and started walking away slowly.

 ‘You know, I’m not meant to be here,’ he said to my back.